 RS: Can you share your marathon training and how you train for a marathon?

-My programme has changed each year since then, depending on my goals and other things going on in my life during training season.
-Each season feels like a new journey – testing out and discovering what works for me – from gear to nutrition to frequency of training.
-Though these key components remain:
+I invested in a proper marathon training programme with a coach, and that helped tremendously in equipping me with a firm foundation.
+My programme has changed each year since then, depending on my goals and other things going on in my life during the training season.
+Each season feels like a new journey of testing out and discovering what works for me—from gear to nutrition to the frequency of training.
+However, these key components remain:

-- Running – a mix of easy runs, speed work, and long runs
+- Running: A mix of easy runs, speed work, and long runs.

 RS: What encouraged you to keep running as a woman athlete?

 Ariel: Knowing that we can all do it as long as we put our minds to it.
 Running is a celebration of what our bodies and minds are capable of.
-Seeing diversity in the sport – body shapes / sizes, running backgrounds, life experiences, struggles – reinforces that.
+Seeing diversity in the sport—body shapes/sizes, running backgrounds, life experiences, struggles—reinforces that.
 Women who redefine what strength looks like, especially those within my running community, inspire me.

 RS: From your experience, what advice would you give other women looking to train at a high level?

-Ariel: Start off each ‘season’ with some self-reflection and goal setting – whether it’s a faster time, to be injury-free, to finish strong, to pace a friend, or even just to have fun.
+Ariel: Start off each ‘season’ with some self-reflection and goal setting—whether it’s a faster time, to be injury-free, to finish strong, to pace a friend, or even just to have fun.
 And when the going gets tough, remind yourself why you started in the first place.

 When it comes to a training programme, it’s important to have flexibility and adaptability.
-We lead busy lives, we’re not machines, so we’re going to miss a couple of sessions here and there or not hit the target mileage / pace.
+We lead busy lives, and we’re not machines, so we’re going to miss a couple of sessions here and there or not hit the target mileage or pace.
 Be kind to yourself; tomorrow is a new day.

 You can follow Ariel on Instagram: @nuraini.ariel